Frequently Ask Questions

-- In February of calendar year, details of the universities' participation are finalized, and promotion on campus by school officials.
-The Projects for Happiness will be launched and students may begin to apply through the official website of Starfish Foundation by the designated deadline 15th June.
+At the end of June in the calendar year, details of the universities' participation are finalized.
+The Projects for Happiness will be launched and students may begin to apply through the official website of Starfish Foundation by the designated deadline.

-- Final decisions on all short listed projects will be delivered by Khind Starfish Foundation panel by 15th June.
+Final decisions on all shortlisted projects will be delivered by Khind Starfish Foundation panel.

-- Only short listed projects will be called for pitching presentation in judging session.
+Only shortlisted projects will be called for pitching presentations in the judging session.

-- All project owners who succeed in pitching during judging session shall begin their fundraising from 15th July to 31st July in order to be entitled for the grant.
+All project owners who succeed in pitching during the judging session shall begin their fundraising in order to be entitled to the grant.

-- All project funding and relevant agreements signed by the recipient of projects are due on 1st August.
+All project funding and relevant agreements signed by the recipient of projects.

-- All project owners will need to present their work in Final Exhibition and Presentation organize by the Foundation at end of the year after completion of the project.
+All project owners will need to present their work at Final Presentation Day organized by the Foundation at the end of the year after completion of the project.